PhumlaniDev/Demo---Mock-Exam/README.md

 An object is avalaible for garbage collection when the referrence is assigned to null, meaning the referrence is not used.

 * Why the question challenge you?
+** The question was tricky for because I didnt know much about garbage collection and it appeared almost all exms that I have written.